TL;DR

 Strategies for Efficient Completion

-Group similar trainings.
-If you're completing multiple modules, batch them rather than spreading them across days.
+Group similar trainings and batch them rather than spreading them across days.
 Dedicated blocks of compliance training are more efficient than switching between this and other work repeatedly.

 Complete training before your first day when possible.
 If sites provide access to training platforms ahead of your start date, doing compliance work before your practicum hours begin means you arrive ready for substantive work.